ProvableHQ/sdk/README.md

 }
 ```

-where:
+Where:

-* owner: the public address of the program, as found in the `development.address` of the build/program.json file.
+- owner: the public address of the program, as found in the `development.address` of the build/program.json file.
-* gates: the gates that the record has.
+- gates: the gates that the record has.
-* other parameters: depending on the program itself (in this example, we used the parameter _amount_ with the value 50).
+- other parameters: depending on the program itself (in this example, we used the parameter _amount_ with the value 50).

 Let's run the `transfer_amount` function (if you are following along, remember to use the address found in the program.json for the owner field):